grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "You got the _Gnat_ refueled already?"
 Percy was a little surprised they had been able to move that quickly.

-"Fuck naw."
-Said Shakes through a mouthful of oozing leaves.
+"Fuck naw," said Shakes through a mouthful of oozing leaves.
 "But if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
 That means since we've been charging the _Prospect's_ batteries," he nodded toward the heavy cables hanging from the _Prospect's_ cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
 Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Sending the fuckin' bill to y'all of course."

 Hemi nodded.